ml-retrospectives/icml2020/_pages/00_home.md

 ---

-The ICML Retrospectives Workshop is about reflecting on machine learning research. **This workshop builds upon the [NeurIPS 2019 Retrospectives Workshop](https://ml-retrospectives.github.io/neurips2019/) and encourage the exploration of a new kind of scientific publication, called *retrospectives*.**
+The [ICML](https://icml.cc/) Retrospectives Workshop is about reflecting on machine learning research.
+This workshop builds upon the [NeurIPS 2019 Retrospectives Workshop](https://ml-retrospectives.github.io/neurips2019/) and encourage the exploration of a new kind of scientific publication, called *retrospectives*.

+In conjunction with [ICML](https://icml.cc/), the workshop will be held **virtually on July 17, 2020.**

 ### What is a retrospective?